How do we ensure that all pupils are able to access reading at Highbury?

 As part of the monitoring cycle, we look at the teaching of reading through lesson observations, learning walks, book-looks, listening to readers and communicating with staff and pupils.
 Any areas for development are planned for and actioned accordingly.

 Staff training is important to us.
 During the lockdown of the COVID19 pandemic in 2020, all staff attended a series of virtual training on phonics and phonological awareness.
 They also accessed training documents on See and Learn.
+Throughout the year staff meetings have a regular reading focus, more information can be provided on request.

-As part of some work with the Special Provision Cluster in 2021, a ‘deep dive’ (which consists of rigorous monitoring and investigation) was conducted in reading.
+Working with the Special Provision Cluster in 2021, a ‘deep dive’ (which consists of rigorous monitoring and investigation) was conducted in reading.
 It was found that the school have a rigorous approach and a high ambition in teaching of reading for all children.
 More information on this is in the presentation below.